Because I am your highly trained broadcast specialist.

 The bounty placed by the new Black Panther Party.

-The new Black Panther Party has put a I'm hearing different number, $10,000 bounty somewhere else.
+The new Black Panther Party has put a, I'm hearing different number, $10,000 bounty somewhere else.

-I heard one million dollar bounty.
+I heard $1 million bounty.

-And they're saying that they've rounded up 5,000 black posse members to go out and find this guy.
+And they're saying that they've rounded up 5,000 black posse members to go out and find this guy, to bring him to them for justice.

 And so far, not a peep from the Obama administration.